amastour/ansible101/README.md

 ```
 vagrant ssh
 ```
-There are two other machines, which will be used as clients for practice, on which we'll perform the  configuration using ansible from *control* machine, given them the named
+There are four other machines, which will be used as clients for practice, on which we'll perform the  configuration using ansible from *control* machine, given them the named
+- web1
-- web
+- web2
 - database
+- loadbalancing

 To start these machines, use the following commands:
 ```
+vagrant up web1
-vagrant up web
+vagrant up web2
 vagrant up database
+vagrant up loadbalancing
 ```
 If something will go wrong, please refer to the Vagrant's [Getting Started Guide](http://docs.vagrantup.com/v2/getting-started/index.html).